One day can make a difference and New Mexico State University (NMSU) can prove it!

 - We have received a gift from a total of 5,636 donors.

 - We had 100% participation from the Foundation board and the Alumni Board of Directors.

 So, here’s our first tip: match funds, if you can.
-We had a unique opportunity with $2.9 million matching funds from our NMSU license plate affinity program, an estate gift from a loyal Aggie and additional campus matches.
+We had a unique opportunity with matching funds from our NMSU license plate affinity program, an estate gift from a loyal Aggie and additional campus and donor matches.
 Think creatively when looking around your institution for matching gift funds—gathering seemingly small amounts from various places can add up!